 Thoughts and news from the author:

 'Active' was released under the pen name of Dan Hastings.
-A dark dystopian thriller with a warning about extremism and subjugation.
+A dark dystopian thriller with a warning about extremism and subjugation, inspired by Orwell's '1984', Atwood's 'The Handmaid's

 Very pleased with this CBS Reality clip.
 It can be viewed by copying the following link: